-The existence of the intermediate charge-ordered phase depends on the allowed values of magnetic charge (\ref{eq:Q}), which can be even on a tetrahedron and odd on a triangle.
-Minimization of the first term in Eq.~(\ref{eq:E}) yields $Q_\alpha = 0$ on the pyrochlore lattice and $ \pm 1$ on kagome.
+At a first glance, the dipolar spin ice on kagome is very similar to its counterpart on the pyrochlore lattice and one might expect a similar sequence of transformations, namely a crossover to a correlated but disordered spin-ice state followed by a transition into a magnetically ordered phase.
+However, a closer look reveals the existence of an intermediate thermodynamic phase with ordered magnetic charges and disordered spins.
+To see this, note that the allowed values of magnetic charge (\ref{eq:Q}) are even on a tetrahedron and odd on a triangle.
+Consequently, minimization of the first term in Eq.~(\ref{eq:E}) yields $Q_\alpha = 0$ on the pyrochlore lattice and $ \pm 1$ on kagome.
 A microstate obeying the ice rule $Q_\alpha = \pm 1$, shown in Figs.~\ref{fig:dipoles-bars}(a) and (b), contains uncompensated charges that generate a magnetic field.
-To a first approximation, the system energy is given by the Coulomb terms (\ref{eq:E}).
-Nonzero values of magnetic charges results in substantial energy differences between different states obeying the ice rule.
-The Coulomb energy is minimized when the charges are ordered in such a way that adjacent triangles carry charges of opposite signs.
-The charge-ordered states of the dipolar kagome ice are closely related to the ice states of the pyrochlore spin ice in a magnetic field along a $\langle 111 \rangle$ axis \cite{JPSJ.71.2365}.
+To a first approximation, the system energy is given by the Coulomb term in (\ref{eq:E}).
+Nonzero values of magnetic charges result in substantial energy differences between states obeying the ice rule.
+The Coulomb energy is minimized when adjacent triangles carry charges of opposite signs.
+The charge-ordered states of the dipolar kagome ice are closely related to the ice states of the pyrochlore spin ice in a $\langle 111 \rangle$ magnetic field \cite{JPSJ.71.2365}.
 The number of such states grows exponentially with the number of spins $N$.
 They are exactly degenerate in the dumbbell model.
-In the dipolar spin ice, the degeneracy is broken by small corrections to the Coulomb energy (\ref{eq:E}).
+In the dipolar ice model (\ref{eq:H}), the degeneracy is lifted by small corrections to the Coulomb energy (\ref{eq:E}).

 This hierarchy of energy scales suggests the following sequence of thermal transformations in the dipolar spin ice on kagome.
-As the magnet cools down from the high-temperature paramagnetic state with entropy per spin $s = \ln{2} = 0.693$, it gradually enters the spin-ice state with $s \approx (1/3)\ln{(9/2)} = 0.501$ \cite{PhysRevB.66.144407}.
+As the magnet cools down from the high-temperature paramagnetic state with entropy per spin $s = \ln{2} = 0.693$, it gradually enters a spin-ice state with $s \approx (1/3)\ln{(9/2)} = 0.501$ \cite{PhysRevB.66.144407}.
 At a temperature of the order of $D$, it will enter a distinct phase with ordered magnetic charges, where entropy density is reduced but remains nonzero, $s = 0.108$ per spin; the state is similar to that of the pyrochlore spin ice in a magnetic field along $\langle 111 \rangle$ \cite{JPSJ.71.2365}.
 At an even lower temperature, the system will enter a spin-ordered state with zero entropy density.
-In contrast, the short-range version of spin ice with nearest-neighbor interactions exhibits neither charge, nor spin order \cite{PhysRevB.66.144407}.
+In contrast, spin ice with nearest-neighbor interactions only exhibits neither charge, nor spin order \cite{PhysRevB.66.144407}.